casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/types.md

 ## BalanceResponse {#balance-response}

 `BalanceResponse` is a struct that provides the response to a balance query.
-It consists the following fields:
+It consists of the following fields:

 -   `total_balance`: The purse's total balance, not considering holds.
 It serializes as a [`U512` value](./primitives.md#clvalue-numeric).